leezythu/UCTR/readme.md

 #### Overview

-This is the repository for our submitted paper *Toward a Unified Framework for Unsupervised Complex Tabular Reasoning*
+This is the repository for our paper *Toward a Unified Framework for Unsupervised Complex Tabular Reasoning*

 <img src="./framework.png" alt="framework" style="zoom:40%;" />